 Up to now, we described migration through the impacts of economic factors.
 However, social factors (social migration) are important as well.
 According to Sjaastad (1962) and also Štefančík (2010: 66), the socio-cultural pull factors also play a critical role in the international migration process.
 The social pull factors include good social and medical support and good conditions for the education of children and youth.
 Regarding the cultural ones, one may mention language similarity, religious beliefs, or other close cultural patterns of behaviour.
 According to Haug (2000: 31), "besides economic variables, other factors contribute to one's decision to leave his country of origin.
-They
+They include one's phase of life; however, especially his age and position in the family cycle, socioeconomic factors like education, income, employment, or social networks and family relationships.

-&lt;sup>1 Country of common residence - country in which the person has his residence and where he usually spends his free time (Jurčová, 2007).
+1 Country of common residence - country in which the person has his residence and where he usually spends his free time (Jurčová, 2007).

-&lt;sup>2 In this work, a territorial unit means a country (state).
+2 In this work, a territorial unit means a country (state).